OutSystems/docs-validation/templates/procedure.md

 # [Procedure title - starts with an active verb]
-**Example:** “Create an empty screen”
+**Example:** "Set up OpenTelemetry Collector”

-{A procedure provides clear step-by-step instructions to complete a task}
+{A procedure provides clear step-by-step instructions to complete a task.
+For example, a procedure on how to set up OpenTelemetry collector.}

 ## [Paragraph] *(No heading)*